We all hang on to things too long.

 Naturally, your current broker will always make you feel like it’s difficult and painful to change.
 It’s called self-preservation.
 The truth is, it’s not hard to change from a bad broker to a great broker.
 In fact, that great broker will make it so easy for you, you’ll be kicking yourself that you didn’t change years earlier!

-So as we move into 2018, make it a priority to switch brokers if you’re not satisfied.
-It might be the single most important benefit change you make this year.
+So as we move into 2019, make it a priority to switch brokers if you’re not satisfied.
+It might be the single most important benefit change you make all year.

 And if you enjoyed this post, make sure to also check out: